samamiraa/09-README/README.md

 ## Tests

 Create your own README!
 Install the inquirer@8.2.4.
 In your terminal/git bash, run node index.js.
 Answer prompts & voila, a proffessional readme is created!
+See usage for screenshots & please refer to the video if it is still unclear!